 Boy Meets Girl

-I can’t comment what I think about this film because I haven’t seen it yet, but it looks really great.
+I can’t comment on what I think about this film because I haven’t seen it yet, but it looks really great.
 It appears to bring visibility to the transgender community is a positive way through a love story.
 Another awesome thing about it is that the trans character is played by someone who is transgender.

-I’ve never been a binge watcher of multiple seasons of half hour of hour long shows, but I love web series.
+I’ve never been a binge watcher of multiple seasons of half hour of hour-long shows, but I love web series.
 The fact that people can use film and short series to tell their stories off mainstream television is awesome!
 Here are some I’ve found:

 That’s My DJ

-This two season long show combines two totally different things: queer woman and teenagers with the rave/DJ scene.
+This two season-long show combines two totally different things: queer woman and teenagers with the rave/DJ scene.
 Like others, it’s all based on true events.
 I highly recommend it!
 Here’s an article I wrote about it and you can watch it here.

 Starting From Now

 Another one aimed at queer women, this web series just launched its series finale, with a happy ending.
 With queer love triangles, drama, and their Australian accents, it’s pretty addictive.
 Check it out!
 Here’s my review of it and you can watch it here.

 I’ll admit, I haven’t seen these three web series, but a friend told me about Not Looking.
 While it’s not really my taste, it definitely caters to gay men, and it’s funny.
 Her Story is on my “to watch” list, that follows queer and trans women, and really seems to educate its audience in a casual way.
 And The Outs looks hilarious!

 While not like the others, I Don’t Bi It, is a fun series that YouTuber Alayna Fender uses to help educate people on the LGBTQIA+ Community.
 Check it out here.